Female House candidate ends campaign after sexual harassment accusations

-A female candidate in a congressional race in Kansas ended her campaign Friday after past allegations resurfaced of sexual harassment allegations made against her made by a former employee.
+A female candidate in a congressional race in Kansas ended her campaign Friday after past allegations resurfaced of sexual harassment which were made against her by a former employee.

 Andrea Ramsey, who had been one of several Democrats running to unseat politically vulnerable Rep. Kevin Yoder, R-Kan., in the state's third congressional district, wrote in a post on her Facebook page that she would exit the in the wake of the allegations.